thekeyboardusers/cloudflare-warp-linux/README.md

 ## 📌 Overview

-Cloudflare WARP allows you to securely route all server traffic through an encrypted tunnel.

-However, enabling WARP while connected via SSH can instantly drop your active session.

-This repository provides a clean and safe solution:

-- ✔ Install Cloudflare WARP on Linux servers
-- ✔ Properly configure the client
-- ✔ Prevent SSH disconnect using IP exclusion
+By installing Cloudflare WARP on our Linux server, we can route all traffic through the secure WARP tunnel.
+However, when you enable WARP while connected via SSH, the connection may drop.
+Preventing this is simple: exclude your own IP from the tunnel.

 ---